What is Ofcom?

 Ofcom is the UK’s independent communications regulator.

-Set up by Parliament, we regulate television and radio, as well as fixed line telecoms, mobiles and the airwaves for wireless devices.
+Set up by Parliament, we regulate television, radio and video on demand services, as well as fixed line telecoms, mobiles and the airwaves for wireless devices.

 Ofcom has legal duties to protect viewers and listeners – and especially those aged under 18 – from harmful or inappropriate material broadcast on TV and radio.

-Our rules for TV and radio programmes are set out in the Broadcasting Code.
-The Code is the rule book for TV and radio stations and it sets standards for television and radio programmes which broadcasters have to follow.
+Our rules for TV, radio programmes are set out in the Broadcasting Code.
+The Broadcasting Code sets the standards which broadcasters have to follow.
+Ofcom also has rules for video on demand service providers (like film or catch up services).

-The Code includes a whole section dedicated to the rules for protecting children.
+The Broadcasting Code includes a whole section dedicated to the rules for protecting children.

 For example, Ofcom’s rules impose a watershed on TV to help prevent unsuitable material being shown before 9pm when children could be watching.